hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ;*** HARD! ***

 [17:54:22](#VCiwn6aScV3gGSC2gMKvRTApeMaDUC7sqxkvrZTD-Gk) <hinjolicious>:
-i think this is so enjoyable to watchÌ†æÌ¥£
+i think this is so enjoyable to watchü§£

 [18:06:53](#7YDmGKyd06ttlGlykuXpr0383pioyhBfWcRhd6pdB8g) <hinjolicious>:
-I'll share my codes on github or gist after some more fixes and clean up... Ì†ΩÌ∏ä
+I'll share my codes on github or gist after some more fixes and clean up... üòä

 [18:48:17](#OdW_g6wxP6nAiUBIDEeb7ygJ4NfsHqaA6UJbugSB6jQ) <gurzgri>:
 ```